ericguizzo/daic/README.md

 ## GENERAL DESCRIPTION
-This API is aimed at asily defining and running experiments, intended as routines of multiple trainings.
-In each instance of an experiment it is possible to specify any kind of parameter, as well as automatically performing k-fold cross-validation.
+This API is aimed at easily defining and running routines of multiple keras/pytorch trainings and automatically collect the results in a convenient shape.
+In each instance of a routine (called 'experiment') it is possible to specify any kind of training-related and model-related parameter, as well as automatically performing k-fold cross-validation.
 The outcomes of an experiment are saved in a custom-defined folder, which contains:
-* A dict with all metrics and history, separately computed for every instance of the experiment and for every k-fold.
-All models (.hdf5), separately computed for every instance of the experiment and for every k-fold.
+* A dictionary with all metrics and history, separately computed for every instance of the experiment and for every k-fold.
+* All generated models (.hdf5).
 * A copy of he current version of the code, saved at the moment of running of the last instance of the experiment.
-* A txt file containing a short description of what has been done in the experiment
+* A txt file containing a custom description of the experiment.
-* A spreadsheet that shows the most important metrics and highlights the best results.
+* A spreadsheet that collects the results of every instance, showing the most important metrics, parameters and highlighting the best results.

 ## SCRIPTS